 In smaller documents (such as a two-page set of instructions), first-level headings are too much.
 Start with second-level headings in the body of these smaller documents.
 Follow these guidelines for second-level headings:

-- Make second-levels headline-style caps (every main word).
+- Make second-levels headline-style caps (also called "title case").
+See title case.